-Associated Students, Inc. (ASI) is the recognized student body government at California State University, Fresno.
-All fee-paying students at Fresno State are members of members of ASI and, as such, are able to participate in the shared governance of the University.
-Through ASI, students have a voice and vehicle to express their opinions, concerns, and advocate for the rights and interests of all students.
+Associated Students, Inc. (ASI) is the recognized student body government at Fresno State.
+All Fresno State students are members of ASI and, as such, are given the opportunity to participate in the governance of the University.
+Through ASI, students have a voice to express their opinions and advocate for the rights and interests of all students.